The Definitive Guide

 In-depth articles on Wagyu grading, prefectures, and preparation — from decades of hands-on experience in Japan and the U.S.

-What Is A5 Wagyu?
-The Complete Guide
+A4 vs A5 Wagyu: The Complete Comparison Guide

 About Kenji Matsuda